kannan-ar/MariGold.OpenXHTML/README.md

 WordDocument doc = new WordDocument("sample.docx");
 doc.Save();
 ```
-To parse the HTML and convert into an Open XML document, use the following code.
+To create an Open XML document from an HTML document, use the following code.

 ```csharp
 using MariGold.OpenXHTML;